 No, just lay out your palette and paint!
 Some Artists like to have a piece of glass specially cut to put in the palette area rather than using the Baltic Birch as a mixing surface.
 If you choose to do this, a bead of silicone in each corner of the palette area should be sufficient for holding the glass in place.

 How do I care for my palette?

 After a painting outing and before closing your palette, scrape off excess paint in the mixing area with a palette knife or flat razor blade (going left to right, with the grain of the wood) and then wipe it down with turpentine or other brush washing solvent.
 Paint will begin to absorb into the grain of the wood and eventually a nice patina will build up on your palette area.
 The most important thing to remember is to not allow excess paint to dry in the palette mixing area.
-Some artists have a piece of glass cut that will take up the inside of the palette area.
+Some Artists will have a piece of glass cut that will take up the inside of the palette area.
 If you choose to do this, a dab of silicone in each corner will be sufficient in holding the glass down.
-Some artists feel it necessary to add more protectant to the palette area.
+Some Artists like to add more protectant to the palette area prior to first use.
 If you do this, lightly sand the palette area and then apply the substance and follow the directions for applying whatever substance is being used.

 What kind of tripod can I use?

 Any sturdy 35 mm camera tripod will work.
 We recommend a tripod that has at least a 10 lb. load capacity to the ball head and also a quick release plate.
-We currently supply only one model of tripod.
+Currently, we supply only one model of tripod.
 The Manfrotto MT190XRO3 tripod with the Manfrotto 496 Ball head and quick release plate can be found here.